Hi, I’m Anne Wayman, writer, Writing Coach and Life Coach. You can read more about me at my About page.

 My experience tells me is that you really are the expert on your own life.
-Which immediately brings up the question, “If that’s true, why would you want a Life Coach?”
+Which immediately brings up the question, “If that’s true, why would you want a Life or Writing Coach?”

-When you discuss your dreams and problems with your coach, she is not only acting as a sounding board, you want to share your ideas with someone who is likely to help you shape those ideas so they work for you.
+When you discuss your dreams and problems with your coach, she is not only acting as a sounding board, she is someone who can help you shape those ideas so they work for you.

-A good Life Coach is not only a person who can, and will, listen to you deeply, and ask the right questions, they are unequivocally on your side.
+Your Coach is not only a person who can, and will, listen to you deeply, and ask the right questions, they are unequivocally on your side.
 Which includes telling you the truth as they see it, as gently as possible.

-A Life Coach isn’t going to fix you; that’s your job.
+A coach isn’t going to fix you; that’s your job.
 The truth is you’re not really broken.
-Anne will help you set your stage with new ideas and view points so you can demonstrate you’re the expert on your own life and fix yourself.
+Anne will help you set your stage with new ideas and view points so you can fix yourself.

 Most people have areas in their life they wish worked better.
 Maybe it’s your career, or your desire to change either how you work or what you work at, or both!
 You may have issues and you suspect a fresh eye on the problem would help you move through to a solution.
 Perhaps you have a set of problems that have got you stumped.
 Or you suspect your self-worth and confidence isn’t what it might be.

-You have questions about relationships – of course you do, we all do.
 Someone who can listen deeply to your questions and suggest some alternative views might be exactly what you need.
 Coaches are trained for exactly this.

 Any and even all of these are sound reasons to work with a Life Coach.